8.5 Developing cultural and creative competences

 On this page

 Young people’s talents and creative skills are supported through the educational system since cultural topics are offered as obligatory subjects throughout the curriculum in the lower and upper secondary level of education.
-Arts, music, design & technology and literature are taught as separate subjects.
+Arts, music, design and technology as well as literature are taught as separate obligatory subjects.
 Dance, theatre, photography etc. are either included in other subjects or they are performed through the realisation of cultural events and the participation in relevant programmes.

 Adult Education Centres operate in all non-occupied areas of the Republic of Cyprus (rural and urban), offering learning opportunities for further personal, professional, cultural and social development to thousands of adults aged 15 and over.
 They offer a variety of interdisciplinary courses, which focus mainly on the teaching of foreign languages, arts and crafts, cultural programmes, health and other issues of general interest, as well as on the teaching of professional and vocational skills.

-As for non-formal learning and youth work opportunities targeting at stimulating cultural and creative skills through funding or relevant courses you can find the information at the sub-chapter 8.4 ‘’Reducing obstacles to young people’s access to culture’’ and the ‘’Fostering innovation through non-formal and informal learning and youth work’’ of sub-chapter 6.7 (Education and Training) on Youth Wiki.
+As for non-formal learning and youth work opportunities, targeting at stimulating cultural and creative skills through funding or relevant courses, you can find information at the sub-chapter 8.4 ‘’Reducing obstacles to young people’s access to culture’’ and ‘’Fostering innovation through non-formal and informal learning and youth work’’ of sub-chapter 6.7 (Education and Training) on Youth Wiki.

-The Cyprus Pedagogical Institute (CPI), according to a Council of Ministers Decisions (August 2015, July 2017) is the official department of the Ministry of Education, Culture, Sport and Youth which runs teachers’ professional learning.
+The Cyprus Pedagogical Institute (CPI) is the official department of the Ministry of Education,, Sport and Youth which runs teachers’ professional learning.
 It offers a variety of training programmes that are repetitive and compulsory for teachers, mainly because they are provided by the education laws or their service plans, or because these programmes are developed with reference to the current needs and the context of schools.

 Such training programmes are: